Transnavigators/AlexaVoiceControl/README.md

 {
   "type" : "forward"
-  "distance" : How far to move forward (optional: empty means infinity) "distanceUnit" : Units for the distance number (optional: empty means infinity) }
+  "distance" : How far to move forward (optional: empty means infinity) "distanceUnit" : Units for the distance number ("meters" or "feet") (optional: empty means infinity) }
 ```